csc-training/csc-env-eff/_slides/07_allas.md

 - Use [MyCSC](https://my.csc.fi) to apply for Allas access for your project.
 Allas is not automatically available
 - In Roihu, setup connection to Allas using the commands:

   ```bash
   module load allas
   allas-conf
   ```

-- Note that in Roihu allas-conf sets up a permanent S3 based connection, so you need to run allas-conf only if you want to start to use a new Allas connection.
+- In Roihu, `allas-conf` sets up a permanent S3 connection -- rerun only if you want to switch connections.
 - [Study the manual and start using Allas with `rclone` or `a-tools`](https://docs.csc.fi/data/Allas/)
-- [This course](https://csc-training.github.io/csc-env-eff/part-1/allas/) includes also hands-on tutorials and a tutorial video about Allas
+- [This course](https://csc-training.github.io/csc-env-eff/part-1/allas/) includes also hands-on tutorials about Allas

 # Allas -- `rclone`